NicolasPetton/Indium/sphinx-doc/code-evaluation.rst

 To enable live updates, make sure Indium is set up to use local files (see :ref:`local-files`).

-- ``C-c u``: Updates the runtime JavaScript source with the contents of the current buffer.
+- ``C-c C-k``: Updates the runtime JavaScript source with the contents of the current buffer.
 - ``(setq indium-update-script-on-save t)``: Automatically update the runtime script JavaScript source after each buffer save.